jacinder/archiecture_test/README.md

 # archiecture_test
 archiecture_test for internship program

-this is a test page for intership program
+this is a repo for test CI/CD